 Creating a budget for the first time can be overwhelming and confusing.

-This list is extensive, and many categories may not even apply to you.
-For example, if your children are grown, you won’t need to budget for kids clothes.
+This list is extensive, and many categories may not apply to you.
+For example, if your children are grown, you won’t need to budget for kids’ clothes.

 If you live in a rural area, there is no need to budget for Uber.

 Everyone who has a budget has a favorite technique.
-You can go old school and use a notebook and pencil.
+You can go “old school” and use a notebook and pencil.
+Some people relay resonate with a solid budget spreadsheet.

-You can create your budget binder and printables if you’re creative, you can use spreadsheets or an app.
+If you’re creative, you can create your budget binder and printables and use spreadsheets or an app.
 There are also techniques and people to follow.

 Millions of people praise Dave Ramsey’s budget theories.

-And then there’s about a trillion other money guru’s who have a different way to budget, including living on half your income and the 50/30/20 method.
+And then there are about a trillion other money gurus who have a different way of budgeting, including living on half your income and the 50/30/20 method.

 The important thing is to have one.
-Know how much is coming in and how much is going out during a specific amount of time.
+Know how much is coming in and going out during a specific amount of time.
 Easy peasy, right?

 This is not a bare-bones budget strategy, although you could quickly transform it into one.
-This is a list of all the things you MIGHT want to budget for.
+This is a list of everything you MIGHT want to budget for.

 Please don’t think you have to have all these budget categories.